-- The GT7 Copper Project occupies 96.7 sq. km and is in the northern portion of the Serbo-Macedonian Metallogenic Province, which is part of the Tethyan Orogenic Belt.
-The area is considered highly prospective for copper porphyry and related epithermal mineralization. - The GT7 Copper Project contains exposures of diorite porphyry copper-gold type quartz stockwork mineralization and is related to precious and base metals veins hosted within surrounding sedimentary country rocks. - The Company completed detailed alteration mapping and identified two areas of anomalous copper-goldmolybdenum in soil geochemistry (i) North Zone and (ii) South Zone, respectively.
-Quartz B-type veins with magnetite and chalcopyrite, typically forming stockwork in porphyry copper-gold deposits, were found in diorite porphyry outcrop from the stream beds at the North Zone. - At about 1.5 km to the south (South Zone), historical workings and several outcrop of base-metal vein type mineralization within andesitic volcanic part of the cover rock were found. - Total of 16 rock samples from prominent mineralization have been collected by our field team and sent for analysis.
-Assays are expected in Q3-2021.
+- The GT7 Copper Project occupies 97 sq.km and is in the northern portion of the Serbo-Macedonian Metallogenic Province, which is part of the Tethyan Orogenic Belt.
+The area is considered highly prospective for copper porphyry and related epithermal mineralization.
+The GT7 Copper Project contains exposures of diorite porphyry copper-gold type quartz stockwork mineralization and is related to precious and base metals veins hosted within surrounding sedimentary country rocks. - The field work completed to date identified two areas of anomalous copper-gold-molybdenum in soil geochemistry (i) North Zone and (ii) South Zone, respectively.
+Quartz B-type veins with magnetite and chalcopyrite, typically forming stockwork in porphyry copper-gold deposits, were found in diorite porphyry outcrop from the stream beds at the North Zone.
+At about 1.5 km to the south (South Zone), historical workings and several outcrop of base-metal vein type mineralization within andesitic volcanic part of the cover rock were found. - Results from soil sampling, alteration mapping and rock samples from prominent mineralization are being interpreted for targeting and follow up exploration.